Back

 Table of contents

-First things first: be a team and communicate well is the core of the Agile approach to web development.
+First things first: being a team and communicating well is the core of the Agile approach to web development.
 While the traditional approach was based on individual performance, big teams, and distinct job roles, the agile software development team structure is elastic and interchangeable.

 Ideally, there are 3 ways to structure a team in Agile management.
 Let’s break them down!